hodamasteri/Power-BI/README.md

-# Healthcare Claims Analysis Power BI Dashboard
+# Healthcare Claims Analysis Power BI Report

 This repository contains a Power BI report designed for analyzing healthcare claims data (mock data).
 The report utilizes a star schema model with data from the following tables:
 - **Fact_Claims**: Contains detailed information about healthcare claims.